Areas of Clinical Focus

 Trauma | PTSD

 Treating trauma is complicated, challenging, deeply personal, and never one size fits all.
 Counseling is about doing what feels right for you.
 Some people feel the need to revisit their experiences to heal.
 But you may not feel this way.
-Counseling doesn’t always mean processing all the details.
 It is possible to achieve treatment goals without sharing your entire story.

 Counseling can help you identify what you need to overcome the impact of the trauma.
 I’m here to help you as you move toward the life that you want.